 The Suit Over the 77-Ounce Nugget Amicably Settled-Other Territorial Court Matters.
-From Saturday's Daily.

 The defendant in the case of George T. Dun vs. John F. Hielscher has been released from custody.
-At the instance of plaintiff, Dun, a writ of capias was issued against defendant, Hielscher, on ised to those who will attend.
-May 17th; and until this morning the latter had been confined in jail.
-The dered: action involves the sum of \$2894.57, whch is alleged to be due to the plaintiff and six other men for labor per formed by them during the past winter on creek claim No. 1 above discovery on Bonanza, property owned by the de-\$3100 was deposited with Sheriff Eilappearance at the trial; and he was aclingly liberated from imprisonment.
+At the instance of plaintiff, Dun, a writ of capias was issued against defendant, Hielscher, on May 17th; and until this morning the latter had been confined in jail. - The action involves the sum of \$2894.57, whch is alleged to be due to the plaintiff and six other men for labor per formed by them during the past winter on creek claim No. 1 above discovery on Bonanza, property owned by the defendant.
+Gold dust to the value of \$3100 was deposited with Sheriff Eilbeck by the prisoner as a surety for his appearance at the trial; and he was accordingly liberated from imprisonment.
 The case of J. C. Blick, plaintiff, vs. F. E. Staple and G. C. Small has been amicably settled.
-This action involved who are laymen on the plaintiff's mining ground, namely the Agnew claim on Cheechako Hill.
-It has been stipulated that possession of the specimen shall be given to the plaintiff; that he shall 'sell the same; that the proceeds shall be divided into the ratio of 60 per cent to the plaintiff and 40 per cent to the defendants, and that the same proportion govern the parties in the payent of court costs.
+This action involved the right of property in a 77 ounce nugget which was found by the defendants, who are laymen on the plaintiff's mining ground, namely the Agnew claim on Cheechako Hill.
+It has been stipulated that possession of the specimen shall be given to the plaintiff; that he shall sell the same; that the proceeds shall be divided into the ratio of 60 per cent to the plaintiff and 40 per cent to the defendants, and that the same proportion govern the parties in the payment of court costs.
 Yesterday Justice Dugas was occupied in hearing the arguments of counsel on motions, which have been made in causes now pending.
 In Herbert vs. Day, an application was made to set aside the judgment which was signed in default of defense.
-Taken under advisement. .
-The injunction in Turenne vs Faulkner was dissolved, and the motion for another injunction was postponed till In William vs. Faulkner, an applica tion was made to continue the order appointing a receiver.
-Taken under con By consent, the summons in Carroll vs. McPherren and Johnson was postponed till Monday.
-The motion in Martel vs. the Empire Transportation Company was continued till Monday.
+Taken under advisement.
+The injunction in Turenne vs Faulkner was dissolved, and the motion for another injunction was postponed till next Friday.
+In William vs. Faulkner, an applica tion was made to continue the order appointing a receiver.
+Taken under con sideration.
+By consent, the summons in Carroll vs. McPherren and Johnson was postponed till Monday.
+The motion in Martel vs. the Empire Transportation Company was continued by a discharge of dynamite last week He had set the charge which failed to go off, and after waiting some time went into the cut where it was laid to examine it.
+Just as he reached the spot the blast exploded and he was thrown from the cut and into the creek bed and was almost covered with muck.
+He was rescued by friends, and although confined to his cabin for some days is still in the ring and expects to be all O. K. in a short time.
+Magnet Gulch Event.